Students and Parents FAQ's

 Do not Bring:

-- Routers, switches, splitters, access points, wireless printers or any other network devices are not permitted on campus.
+Network routers, switches, splitters, access points, wireless printers, a are not permitted on campus.
 This is against University Policy and offenders may have Internet privileges etc. revoked.
+Google Home products, Google Chromecasts and Wireless printers are not supported on our University network at this time.

 Q: How can I help keep my computer safe, secure and less vulnerable to attacks?